MariaGamero/TFM-ReasonsforEmployeeTurnover/README.md

 # Personal Motivation
 I have always been interested in themes related to human relations so, I have done my best to be able to address it in this project.
 Although it has not been easy to find HR information the truth is that I feel confortable with the dataset and also very excited.

-# Data Description
-For HR analysis it will use a popular dataset called: "HR_comma_sep.csv".
-From now on : "HR_data_origin.csv".

-Raw size: 14999 rows and 10 columns

-## Brief description of columns in DataSet:

-- **Satisfaction_level** : Level of employee satisfaction with their work and position.
-At first, it ties closely with employee turnover.

-- **Last_evaluation**: Column can be used to evaluate the performance of an employee.
-The data ranges from 0–1, 0 being low performance and 1 being the highest.

-- **Number_projects**: number of projects employees done.

-- **average_montly_hours**: average monthly hours per employee.

-- **time_spend_company**: The data ranges from 1 to 10.
-Data unit not specified.
-It will be supposed _years_.

-- **Work_accident**: Whether the employee had a workplace accident,: 1 yes, 0 no.

-- **left**: Whether the employee has left or not the company: 1 yes, 0 no.

-- **promotion_last_5years**: Whether the employee has had a promotion in the last 5 years.

-- **Sales**: It seems to indicate the different areas or departments the employees belong: Sales, Technical, Support, IT, Product Managment, Marketing ,Accounting, Human Resources, Managment and Others.

-- **Salary**: Salary level classified by Low, Medium, High.

 # The study case is divided as follows:

 ## 1. Load the dataset, scrub and explore the data by making some basic visualizations